Acetaminophen Toxicity

 In addition to antidote therapy, supportive care is essential in acetaminophen toxicity.
 Immediate assessment of the patient's airway, breathing, and hemodynamic status (ie, ABCs) is critical, while considering and initiating treatment for suspected acetaminophen overdose.
 As with any ingestion, assessing for other potential life-threatening co-ingestants is very important.

-Administer activated charcoal (AC) if the patient has a stable mental and clinical status, patent airway, and presents to the emergency department within 1 hour of ingestion.
+Guidelines from the American Association for the Study of Liver Diseases (AASLD) recommend gastric lavage and administration of activated charcoal (AC) for all patients presenting within 4 hours of ingestion.[27]
 Measure a 4-hour serum acetaminophen concentration to assess the potential risk for hepatotoxicity, using the Rumack-Matthew nomogram.

 Patients with acetaminophen concentrations below the “possible” line for hepatotoxicity on the Rumack-Matthew nomogram may be discharged home after they are medically cleared.
-If the ingestion occurred with intent to do self-harm, a thorough psychosocial, psychological and/or psychiatric evaluation is indicated before the patient can be discharged safely from the medical care facility.
+If the ingestion occurred with intent to do self-harm, a thorough psychosocial, psychological, and/or psychiatric evaluation is indicated before the patient can be discharged safely from the medical care facility.

 Admit patients with acetaminophen concentrations above the "possible" line on the Rumack-Matthew nomogram for treatment with N-acetylcysteine (NAC).
-Treat patients with evidence of hepatic failure, metabolic acidosis, coagulopathy, and/or encephalopathy in an intensive care unit (ICU).
+Treat patients with evidence of liver failure, metabolic acidosis, coagulopathy, and/or encephalopathy in an intensive care unit (ICU).
 Transfer patients with evidence of clinically significant hepatotoxicity to a medical facility with intensive care support and liver transplant services.

-Early administration of NAC after suspected acetaminophen overdose is most essential.[30]
+Early administration of NAC after suspected acetaminophen overdose is most essential.[35]
 NAC is nearly 100% hepatoprotective when it is given within 8 hours after an acute acetaminophen ingestion.
-Guidelines from the American College of Emergency Physicians recommend the use of NAC to treat acute acetaminophen overdose in patients with either possible or probable risk for hepatotoxicity, according to the Rumack-Matthew nomogram, and ideally within 8-10 hours post ingestion.[31]
+Guidelines from the American College of Emergency Physicians recommend the use of NAC to treat acute acetaminophen overdose in patients with either possible or probable risk for hepatotoxicity, according to the Rumack-Matthew nomogram, and ideally within 8-10 hours post ingestion.[36]
+AASLD guidelines note that IV or oral NAC nearly completely prevents liver injury if given within 12 hours of ingestion, and recommend administration for patients presenting later as well.[27]

-Because of the relatively benign nature of NAC administration, and the risk of adverse effects from acetaminophen toxicity, NAC should be given even if the history is unclear but a potentially toxic acetaminophen ingestion is suspected.
+Because of the relatively benign nature of NAC, and the risk of adverse effects from acetaminophen toxicity, NAC should be given even if the history is unclear but a potentially toxic acetaminophen ingestion is suspected.
 NAC should be administered while awaiting an acetaminophen concentration if the patient presents close to, or later than, 8 hours after an acute ingestion, or if the patient is pregnant.

 A late presentation should not preclude NAC administration if the history or presentation suggests potential toxicity.[37]
 Failure to administer NAC because of late presentation is considered medically and legally inappropriate.